data61/PSL/README.md

 # News
 - We updated this repository to Isabelle2021-1.
 - LiFtEr and Smart_Induct are no-longer supported, since their successors, SeLFiE and sem_ind, have shown superior performance.
+- _PaMpeR is currently not supported either,_ since we want to minimise the cost necessary to maintain this repository.
-- This is the development version of PSL, PaMpeR, SeLFiE, and sem_ind where we try out possibly immature ideas.
+- This is the development version of PSL, SeLFiE, and sem_ind where we try out possibly immature ideas.
 In case you find problems, please send your feedback.
 - The main developer of this repository, Yutaka, has taken a full-time position at a private company, and he works on [PSL and all that](https://github.com/data61/PSL/) only in his spare time.
 Therefore, the progress of this project, unfortunately, will be slow for the foreseeable future.
 In case you find problems and requests about data61/PSL, contact Yutaka (email: united.reasoning+gmail.com (reaplace + with @), twitter: [YutakangE](https://twitter.com/YutakangE)) or open an issue.

 # Smart_Isabelle